apache/arrow/docs/source/developers/python.rst

    pytest pyarrow

+Be sure to run the command inside arrow/python folder.

 Package requirements to run the unit tests are found in ``requirements-test.txt`` and can be installed if needed with ``pip install -r requirements-test.txt``.